 Transurethral vaporisation of the prostate (TUVP) is similar to a TURP, but parts of the prostate are destroyed (vaporised) rather than cut away.

 Studies have shown that TUVP is as effective as TURP at improving symptoms.
-But some men may need more treatment in the future.
+But some men and anyone with a prostate may need more treatment in the future.

 Greenlight laser surgery (PVP)

 A laser can sometimes be used to destroy the prostate tissue.
 This particular form of TUVP is called photoselective vaporisation of the prostate (PVP), or Greenlight laser surgery.